Fabio-Antonio/transport_poc/README.md

 ### Remotely

 Copy and replace your `url` - found in Serverless `deploy` command output - and `name` parameter in the following `curl` command in your terminal or in Postman to test your newly deployed application.
+Please try with UTC time

 ```
 curl --request POST \